What is the difference between ACLS and BLS?

 Level of training

-• BLS: Short training duration, typically a few hours, focusing on basic skills.
+• BLS: Shorter training duration, focusing on foundational skills.

-• ACLS: Comprehensive training over several days, covering complex medical procedures and advanced techniques.
+• ACLS: More intensive training with case-based scenarios, covering complex medical procedures and advanced techniques.

 You can find more about the differences between our BLS and CPR courses on the BLS, CPR and CPA/FA/AED page.